Nursery 2021 - 2022

 We would like to introduce our team:

-During the year, your child will be working closely with Mrs Volynchook, Nursery teacher and assisted by Mrs Williams.
+During the year, your child will be working closely with Mrs Furneyo and Miss Gordon, who are our Nursery Teachers and our Teaching Assistant is Miss Dwyer.
 We will work as a team with the children and their families to give our children the very best start to their educational journey.
 During this year the children will experience; visiting the local community, going on a school trip, taking part in PE sessions and getting to know one and other.